EclipseFdn/iot.eclipse.org/.github/ISSUE_TEMPLATE/adopter_request.md

 ### Logos

-**Important:** We only accept transparent logos in svg format.
+**Important:** Please attach your logos in svg or png format, zipped if svg.
 Please note that we require both color options for logos for distribution purposes.

-* Color logo:
+* We need color logo with transparent background.
-* White logo:
+* We also need white logo with a transparent background.